Rethinking Sketching as Sampling: A Graph Signal Processing Approach: Numerical Examples

-\blue{ To demonstrate the effectiveness of the sketching methods developed in this paper, four numerical test cases are considered.
-In Sec. \ref{subsec_gft_sims} and \ref{subsec_big_data} we look at the case where the transformation to approximate is a GFT and the signals are bandlimited.
-In Sec. \ref{subsec_gft_sims} we assume that we do not have access to the GFT coefficients and formulate this as an inverse problem.
-In Sec. \ref{subsec_big_data} we assume that the GFT is known and address the design as a direct problem.
-Then, in Sec.~\ref{subsec_sensor} we consider an (inverse) linear estimation problem in a wireless sensor network.
-The transform to approximate is the (fat) linear estimator and choosing samples in this case boils down to selecting the sensors acquiring the measurements \cite[Sec.
-VI-A]{Geert}.
-Finally, in Sec. \ref{subsec_digits}, we look at the classification of digits from the MNIST Handwritten Digit database \cite{mnist}.
-The linear approximation to sketch in this case is the combination of a linear support vector machine (SVM) classifier and a Principal Component Analysis (PCA) transform and our goal is to run the classification by processing only a few (optimally selected) pixels without having to explicitly obtain the PCA coefficients.
+To demonstrate the effectiveness of the sketching methods developed in this paper, five numerical test cases are considered.
+In Sections \ref{subsec_gft_sims} and \ref{subsec_big_data} we look at the case where the linear transform to approximate is a graph Fourier transform (GFT) and the signals are bandlimited on a given graph~\cite{shuman13,sandryhaila14}.
+Then, in Section~\ref{subsec_sensor} we consider an (inverse) linear estimation problem in a wireless sensor network.
+The transform to approximate is the (fat) linear estimator and choosing samples in this case boils down to selecting the sensors acquiring the measurements \cite[Section VI-A]{Geert}.
+For the fourth test, in Section \ref{subsec_digits}, we look at the classification of digits from the MNIST Handwritten Digit database \cite{mnist}.
+By means of principal component analysis (PCA), we can accurately describe these images using a few coefficients, implying that they (approximately) belong to a lower dimensional subspace given by a few columns of the covariance matrix.
+Finally, in Section~\ref{subsec_author} we consider the problem of authorship attribution to determine whether a given text belongs to some specific author or not, based on the stylometric signatures dictated by word adjacency networks \cite{Segarra15-WANs}.

-Throughout, we quantify the error performance of the sketching-as-sampling technique presented in this paper (implemented by each of the five heuristics introduced) and compare it to that of existing alternatives.
+Throughout, we compare the performance in approximating the output of the linear transform of the sketching-as-sampling technique presented in this paper (implemented by each of the five heuristics introduced) and compare it to that of existing alternatives.
 More specifically, we consider:

-\begin{enumerate}[a)] \item The sketching plus sampling algorithms proposed in this paper, namely: a1) the random sampling scheme based on the convex relaxation (SDP-Random, Sec. \ref{ssec_conv_relax}); a2) the thresholding sampling schemed based on the convex relaxation (SDP-Thresh., Sec. \ref{ssec_conv_relax}); a3) the noise-aware heuristic (NAH, Sec. \ref{ssec_noiseaware}); a4) the noise-blind heuristic (NBH, Sec. \ref{ssec_noiseblind}); and a5) the greedy approach (Sec. \ref{ssec_greedy}).
+\begin{enumerate}[a)] \item The sketching-and-sampling algorithms proposed in this paper, namely: a1) the random sampling scheme based on the convex relaxation (SDP-Random, Section \ref{ssec_conv_relax}); a2) the thresholding sampling schemed based on the convex relaxation (SDP-Thresh., Section \ref{ssec_conv_relax}); a3) the noise-aware heuristic (NAH, Section \ref{ssec_noiseaware}); a4) the noise-blind heuristic (NBH, Section \ref{ssec_noiseblind}); a5) the greedy approach (Section \ref{ssec_greedy}); and a6) the operator sketching methods that directly sample the linear transform (SLT) [cf. Section~\ref{subsec_hsampling_forward}] by solving the problems in Proposition~\ref{prop_hsampling_forward} using the methods a1)-a5).